-What is the Difference Between Mantrailing, Tracking and Trailing Dogs?
+What is the Difference Between Mantrailing And Tracking Dogs?

 They all involve the dog using their nose to follow the scent of a person who has walked a trail.